Confused by the eco mode on your car, boiler, washing machine or dishwasher? Here's how it works.

 Washing at 60° in eco mode will use much more energy than if you'd picked a standard 30° cycle, so make sure you're using the right temperature for the load in question before you worry about the eco mode.

-Yep!
-Which? reckon that using your dishwasher's eco mode could cut its energy use by up to 20%.
+Yes.
+Which? say that using your dishwasher's eco mode could cut its energy use by up to 20%.

 Beware half-load programmes, however - they often use nearly as much energy as a full load.
 If you can, it's always better to wait until the machine's full before you set it off.